Robin0265/Yuanshao-CV/Drafts.md

     - to empower humans to debug and correct AI models interactively.

         - help AI experts run scalable and testable analyses on models in development
-        - help end users collaborate with deployed AIs in a transparant and controllable manner
+        - help end users collaborate with deployed AIs in a transparent and controllable manner
 ```

 **Tentative**:

 - to improve experience of interaction between prostheses / exoskeletons and people with walking disabilities

+    --> *General description of what I did should go here*

-        - help develop control strategies that mimics dynamic behavior of human limbs
+    - develop control strategies that mimics dynamic behavior of human limbs

-        - help develop mechanical designs to be combined with
+    - develop elastic elements design to improve robustness of the control system

 4. Experiences & Outcomes (Brief Review)